Algorithmic Game Theory, Autumn Semester 2020

 Two constructions of truthful mechanisms

-- One-parameter mechanisms (monotone algorithms, truthfulness).
+- One-parameter mechanisms (monotone algorithms, truthfulness)

-- Examples of impossibility results.
+- More of impossibility results

 |

-Exercise set 6 (Graded Set) |
+Exercise Set 6 (Graded Set) |

 7 |